LASER-UMASS/CS320/collegeregistrationsystem-python/README.md

 Initially 6 test cases should fail (i.e. the TODOs) and 9 test cases should pass.

 Your final test suite needs to have all test cases passing.

+## Generate a code coverage report of the test suite

+1. Run the code coverage tool

+    `coverage run -m pytest --verbose tests/test_collegeregistrationsystem.py` on MacOS/Linux

+    `coverage run -m pytest --verbose tests\test_collegeregistrationsystem.py` on Windows (Powershell)

+2. Generate the code coverage tool's report

+   `coverage report`

+3. Convert this report to HTML

+   `coverage html`

+4. Open the report (found in htmlcov/index.html) in your web browser